 Climate change is already beginning to transform life on Earth.
-Without action, climate change threatens to catastrophically damage our world.
-But by rallying people around the world to be a part of the solution, together we have the power to limit the damage.
+Without action, the impacts of climate change threaten to catastrophically damage our world.
+But by rallying people around the world to be a part of the solution, together we have the power to limit the effects of climate change.

 Learn more from TNC's leaders about how we're meeting the challenges of a changing planet.